This blog post was updated on July 20, 2021.

 Higher Luggage Allowance

 A general rule is that you can carry from upwards of 5 free checked bags (each at 70 pounds plus and measuring less than 63 inches wide).
 Remember that pet storage and sporting gear don’t fall under this extra allowance.
-This benefit may vary from carrier to carrier, so make sure you check with the airline before booking your ticket.
+This benefit may vary from carrier to carrier, so make sure you check with the airline before booking your flight ticket.

 Access to Members-Only Lounges